nesbtesh/Boostrap-Daterange-Picker-CSS/README.md

 # Bootstrap Date Range Picker CSS

-CSS elements from bootsrap that are used in the Date Range Picker.
+CSS elements from Bootsrap that are used in the Date Range Picker.
 **V1.0**

 ## Why?

-If you are not using Bootsrap[Bootsrap](http://getbootstrap.com/) for your project but you like using the [Date Range Picker](https://github.com/dangrossman/bootstrap-daterangepicker) you can now use this css file containing all the CSS elements from Boostrap used in the Date Range Picker.
+If you are not using [Bootsrap](http://getbootstrap.com/) for your project but you like using the [Date Range Picker](https://github.com/dangrossman/bootstrap-daterangepicker) you can now use this css file containing all the CSS elements from Boostrap used in the Date Range Picker.

 ## Getting Started